Tau5/Co-op-on-Linux/README.md

 - Game executable
 :   Select the executable for the game, you can also just write a command to execute (This is useful for wine games)

+- Splitscreen or Separate Windows
+: Choose whether you want 2-4 smaller screens inside one window, or each player to have their own window

 - Resolution
-:   Specify the total resolution of the screen, this will be then divided for the game instances
+: If you chose splitscreen window, specify the total resolution of the screen, this will be then divided for the game instances -- if you chose separate windows, specify the resolution for each separate window (number of windows used will be based on number of controllers)

 - Name
 :   The name of the profile